SeanDS/dcc/docs/source/cli.rst

 .. option:: --ignore-version

-    Fetch the latest version of the document specified in :option:`DCC_NUMBER <dcc open-file DCC_NUMBER>` from the local archive regardless of the version specified.
+    Attempt to fetch the latest version of the document specified in :option:`DCC_NUMBER
+    <dcc open-file DCC_NUMBER>` from the local archive regardless of the version
-    If no local version exists, the requested (or, if no version is specified, the latest) version of the document will still be fetched from the DCC.
+    specified.
+If no local version exists, the version of the document given in :option:`DCC_NUMBER <dcc open-file DCC_NUMBER>` (or, if no version is specified, the latest version) will still be fetched from the DCC.

 .. option:: --max-file-size